MalekKamel/Bulletin/README.md

         FlashBarAlertable
 ```

+In case you don't need all functions, you can implement any interface that Alertable inhertits.

 ## Duplicate Strategy
 What if you there are 2 or more netwrok responses display the same content in a dialog and you don't need to show all dialogs with the same content?
 OR in another words you want to ignore the dialog if there's a dialog with the same content displayed?